airatk/airatk/README.md

 * **Kaist Bot**
   February 2019
-  `Python, AIOGram, Peewee ORM, PostgreSQL`
+  `Python, AIOGram, VKWave, Peewee ORM, PostgreSQL`
-  Telegram bot for students of KNRTU-KAI which makes schedule, score & other useful information a lot easier to get.
+  Telegram & VK bot for students of KNRTU-KAI which makes schedule, score & other useful information a lot easier to get.
 The bot has 2,252 active users by February 20, 2022.
-  **Responsibilities:** Reverse engineering a university’s website (due to the lack of an official API of obtaining schedule & other student data), design of UX of Telegram Bot Chat Interface, design of logo & poster, development of the app, launching on a server, user support, implemetation of updates.
+  **Responsibilities:** Reverse engineering a university’s website (due to the lack of an official API of obtaining schedule & other student data), design of UX of Telegram Bot Chat Interface & VK Bot Chat Interface, design of logo & poster, development of the app, launching on a server, user support, implemetation of updates.
   **Links:** [GitHub repository](https://github.com/airatk/kaishnik-bot)